ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 have been great indeed."

 "And of your infliction," cried Elizabeth with energy.
-"You have reduced him to his present state of poverty--comparative poverty.
+"You have reduced him to his present state of poverty -- comparative poverty.
 You have withheld the advantages which you must know to have been designed for him.
 You have deprived the best years of his life of that independence which was no less his due than his desert.
 You have done all this!